joerober/mdd/README.md

 ```

 ### Navigate to the mdd directory and update your variables
 Once the repo is cloned you will have a new directory named "mdd".
-Navigate to the mdd directory, then update your envvars file with your colabot credentials, the cml host that was provided to you by your Lab Mentor, and your lab name (you can make this up).
+Navigate to the mdd directory, then update your envvars file with your colabot credentials, the cml host that was provided to you by your Lab Mentor, and your lab name which should be your username for this exercise.
 ```
 cd mdd
 vi envvars